 |Last pour is 15 minutes prior to session end time.|

-Note: Tickets for the past several editions of the Great American Beer Festival sold out in advance–and in 2012, the public ticket sale was over in 45 minutes.
+Note: Tickets for the past several editions of the Great American Beer Festival sold out in advance—and in 2017, the public ticket sale was over in four hours.
 There were no on-site ticket sales.
 Please plan accordingly.

-Ticket prices for each of the three evening sessions include a festival program, a commemorative tasting cup, unlimited one-ounce samples of your choice of more than 2,800 beers, and a festival guide to help you navigate the floor.
+Ticket prices for each of the sessions include a festival program, a commemorative tasting cup, unlimited one-ounce samples of more than 4,000 beers, access to educational and experiential talks, and a festival guide to help you navigate the floor.

 You must be 21+ years old with valid ID to attend.